Texas Department of Housing & Community Affairs - Building Homes and Strengthening Communities

 • Increase the flow of information among separate providers and appropriate authorities;

-• Provide technical assistance to TDHCA in assessing the need for housing for people with special needs;
+• Provide technical assistance to TDHCA in assessing the need for housing for individuals with special needs in different localities; and

 • Maintain a central resource and information center for homeless services.